v0.dev's 9 Default Patterns (And How to Override Each One)

 /* Alternative: */

---primary: 262.1 83.3% 57.8%; /* purple — maps to #7C3AED */The problem: v0 picks from a narrow slice of the color wheel.
-Every site built with v0 defaults looks like it shares a brand with every other v0 site.
+--primary: 262.1 83.3% 57.8%; /* purple — maps to #7C3AED */The problem: Both defaults sit in a 90-degree slice of the color wheel — the blue-to-violet band every AI tool reaches for.
+Every site built on it shares a brand with every other one.
+We break down why this exact range became the tell in the blue-purple gradient signature.

 :root {